-We have a challenging four days ahead.
-A focused approach and hard work is required to ensure that the Experts have time to discuss the relevant issues, arrive at consensus on the findings and recommendations of the meeting and produce a concise, well-written and focused report - all within four days.
+This will be a very challenging week.
+Expert Group Meetings tend to be very intense.
+A very focused approach and hard work is required to ensure that the Experts have time to discuss the relevant issues, arrive at consensus on the findings and recommendations of the meeting and produce a concise, well-written and focused report - all within four days.

-This Expert Group Meeting has brought together many leaders in this field who play a major role in promoting gender equality and empowerment of women, and who focus specifically on the girl child in their work.
+This Expert Group Meeting has brought together many leaders in this field who play a major role in promoting gender equality and empowerment of women and girls.
 I am fully confident that your individual knowledge, experience and expertise from national, regional and global contexts will provide important insights and guarantee the success of this meeting.
 I wish you very productive discussions and an excellent outcome.